Mayong Payong Travel Guide – Mobo, Masbate

 - From the terminal, ride a multicab going to the municipality of Mobo.
 Tell the driver to drop you off at Mayong Payong jump-off point.
 (Fare is Php20 per person)

-- From the jump-off point, you will see habal-habal terminal.
+- From the jump-off point, you will see the habal-habal terminal.
 Just tell them that you are heading to Mayong Payong.
-Rate is Php40 per person, but they charge Php50 per person to non-locals.
+The rate is Php40 per person, but they charge Php50 per person to non-locals.
 I don’t know why.